chef/chef/chef-utils/README.md

 ## Getting Started

-Chef Utils gem is common code and mixins for the core Chef Infra Ruby gems.
-This should be are "core library" or "foundations" library for the chef ecosystem (and external related gems) which allows the use of core code and utility functions of the chef gem without requiring all the heaviness of the chef gem.
+Chef Utils gem contains common code and mixins for the core Chef Infra Ruby gems.
+This is intended to be a "core" or "foundations" library for the chef ecosystem (and external related gems) which allows the use of core code and utility functions of the chef gem without requiring all the heaviness of the chef gem.